Editorial Disclaimer

 Rewards cards are notorious for high APRs because credit card companies know people are willing to pay higher interest rates if they’re getting money back.
 You will want to estimate how much money you will pay in interest compared to what you might earn in rewards to determine whether it’s such a great deal.

-If you pay your bills in full each month while using your credit card for everyday purchases, this card could help you earn massive rewards without any concern about rising interest rates.
+If you pay your bills in full each month while using your credit card for everyday purchases, then your card could help you earn massive rewards without any concern about rising interest rates.
 If you typically carry a balance and only use your card for emergencies, you could end up paying high-interest rates without receiving any extra benefits.

 It’s natural to be tempted by low-interest rates, travel rewards, or free money, but nothing is ever truly free — particularly in the credit world.
 The rewards often outweigh any associated fees, but only if the card in question matches your spending habits.
 Do plenty of research ahead of time to ensure you know what you’re getting into.
 The last thing you want to do is expect a free lunch, only to get saddled with a hefty bill.